-An important function of the PPC is to keep its knowledge and information up to date regarding professional regulation and the PPC received training during the course of 2021 in this regard.
+An important function of the PPC is to keep its knowledge and information up to date regarding professional regulation and the PPC received training during the course of 2022 in this regard.

-This Annual Report outlines the work of the PPC and highlights to the Council of the PSI any comments and observations that the PPC may have following on from its consideration of the complaints received throughout 2021.
+This Annual Report outlines the work of the PPC and highlights to the Council of the PSI any comments and observations that the PPC may have following on from its consideration of the complaints received throughout 2022.
 It also aims to inform the public and the profession on the role and the learnings of the PPC arising from the performance of its statutory functions.

-As Chairperson, I would like to commend the PPC for its response in adapting to working in an online environment and I would also like to thank the Executive for its support in this respect.
+As Chairperson, I would like to commend the PPC for its response in adapting to meetings being held in a hybrid manner and I would also like the Executive for its support in this respect.